mephistolist/hoxha/README.md

 ```
 Add that base64 encoded string to the hoxha/persistance/libexec.c file and re-run the Makefile in the persistance folder to apply your changes.

-Currently tested for Debian Trixie.
-Other distos may work or require manual intervention.
+Currently tested for Debian Trixie with cron running and in your $PATH.
+Other distos and setups may work or require manual intervention.